eugenia1984/english/glossary.md

 - **access control**: refers to the practice of restricting and managing entry to a place or resource.
 For instance, ``Access control systems are used to secure the building``.

 - **across**: is used to describe something that happens over a wide area or in many different places.
 It can indicate movement from one side to another or something spread out over a range.
-For example:

-`The company has offices across the country.` -> The offices are spread out in different locations in the country.
+For example: `The company has offices across the country.` -> The offices are spread out in different locations in the country.

-`She walked across the street`. -> She moved from one side of the street to the other.

 **across** ->  is a preposition that means from one side to another or throughout a particular area or group.
-For example:

-`The news spread quickly across the country.` -> The news spread throughout the entire country.
+For example: `The news spread quickly across the country.` -> The news spread throughout the entire country.

-`She looked across the room.` -> She looked from one side of the room to the other.

 In the sentence, `Are all updated elements performing well across devices?`, across means on all or throughout different devices.